Photo: Annie Griffiths/Ripple Effect Images

 #GreaterAs1 is the brainchild of the team behind the Immigration and Refugee Program at CWS — a global humanitarian organization and one of nine refugee resettlement agencies in the United States.
 The U.S. government contracts with resettlement agencies like ours to resettle refugees across the country and directly administer services that help newly arrived refugees rebuild their lives and become self-sufficient, productive members of their new communities in the U.S.

 Across the U.S., CWS directly administers nine local offices and contracts with an additional 25 affiliates throughout the nation.
 Together, CWS’ network of 34 offices partner with local organizations, volunteers, and faith communities to help refugees resettle.
-In the past fiscal year alone, the CWS network has resettled 9,679 people, from a total of 84,995 refugees resettled in the U.S. across all nine of its resettlement agencies.
+In the past fiscal year alone, the CWS network has resettled 9,687 people from 35 countries, including the Democratic Republic of Congo, Syria, Afghanistan, Burma, Iraq, Somalia, Bhutan Iran and Ukraine, out of a total of 84,994 refugees resettled in the U.S. across all nine of its resettlement agencies.

 CWS offices offer newly arrived refugees basic needs support, case management, cultural orientation, health access assistance, and job preparation and placement help.